Asase Ya/Afua: The Abosom in the Americas (Jamaica)

-Worship of the Asase was transported via the transatlantic slave trade and was documented to had been acknowledged by enslaved Akan or Coromantee living in Jamaica.
+Worship of Asase was transported via the transatlantic slave trade and was documented to had been practiced by enslaved Akan or Coromantee living in Jamaica.
 Jamaican slave owners did not believe in Christianity for the Coromantee and left them to their own beliefs.
 Hence the Akan's spiritual system was dominant on the plantation.
 According to Jamaican historian and slave owner Edward Long, creole descendants of the Akan coupled with other newly arrived Coromantee joined in observation and worship of the Akan goddess Asase (the English people recorded erroneously as 'Assarci').
 They showed their worship by pouring libations and offering up harvested foods.
 Other Akan Abosom were also reported to be worshipped.
 This was the only deity spiritual system on the island, as other deities identities in the 18th century were obliterated because of the large population of enslaved Coromantee in Jamaica, according to Edward Long and other historians who observed their slaves.